unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 For example, if I wanted to know more about the configure command, I would type ```kraft configure -h```.

 ### Manually building the ```helloworld``` application
-Let’s now learn how to build the app manually, without ```kraft```!
+Let's now learn how to build the app manually, without ```kraft```!
+While kraft is the recommended way, since it is simpler and has a nicer interface, the manual approach may still be useful if you want full control over the configuration and build process.
+More on this in session `02: Behind the Scenes`.

-First, get out of the current build’s directory and make a new one:
+First, get out of the current build's directory and make a new one:
 ```
 cd ../ && mkdir 01-hello-world-manual && cd 01-hello-world-manual
 ```

-Now, clone the remote git repository:
+Now, clone the remote Git repository:
 ```
 git clone https://github.com/unikraft/app-helloworld.git .
 ```

-In order to tell the build system how we want our final unikernel image to be built we can use the built-in ```ncurses menu```:
+In order to tell the build system how we want our final unikernel image to be built we can use the built-in `ncurses menu`:
 ```
 make menuconfig
 ```